12 reasons to Eat Local

 Now, if you grew up rurally, you might wonder what the big deal is.
 Fresh, local food from the farm stand was probably part of your daily life.

 But eating local is a big deal.
 It matters for reasons that go far beyond food freshness.
-Our friends at New Hampshire Farm to School gave us permission to share their list of reasons to buy and eat local:
+Here are some reasons to buy and eat local:

 Taste the difference